Ananda Galappatti

 Read my articles

-Ananda Galappatti is a medical anthropologist and a practitioner in the field of mental health and psychosocial support (MHPSS) in situations of conflict, disaster and other adverse social conditions.
+Ananda Galappatti is a medical anthropologist and a practitioner in the field of mental health and psychosocial support (MHPSS) in situations of conflict, disaster and adversity.

-For over 25 years, Ananda's work has been concerned with improving access to knowledge and skills, building collaborative networks and enhancing coherence within the MHPSS field in Sri Lanka and also globally.
-His interests span the provision of MHPSS emergency responses, integration of MHPSS into post-crisis recovery and post-conflict transition, care and protection of vulnerable children, responses to gender-based violence, and services for people with mental health conditions.
+For nearly three decades, Ananda's work has been concerned with improving access to knowledge and skills, building collaborative platforms and enhancing coherence within the MHPSS field - in Sri Lanka and also globally.
+His interests span the provision and integration of MHPSS in humanitarian, development and peacebuilding contexts, and he has experience working with international, state, civil society and community groups to implement MHPSS approaches across diverse sectors and services.

 In 2008, Ananda received a Ramon Magsaysay Award for his work in the field of MHPSS intervention in emergencies.
 He was elected to the Ashoka Fellowship in 2011.